thakurinbox/npm/README.md

 #### How to test app.

 Just clone the repository and go the the folder on your command line and run following command.
+After that you can open open demo page on your localhost on port 3000.
+You can change the port in app.js

 ```
 node app.js